daxx1/SG-PATE/README.md

 # SG-PATE
-paper《Squeezing More Utility on Privacy-Preserving Scalable Generator》
+Paper《Squeezing More Utility on Privacy-Preserving Scalable Generator》